czh2152215/4152-Project/README.md

 2. UsersController and its View: register, profile
 3. ArtworksController and its View: main, show
 4. LikesController and its View: like, cancel_like
-5. ImageSearchController and its view: upload
+5. ImageSearchController and its view: upload, search

 # Set up:
  - Ruby version: 3.2.2